Reallocating Attention Across Layers to Reduce Multimodal Hallucination: Conclusion

 \section{Conclusion}

 We introduce a lightweight, interpretable plugin for MLRMs that identifies perception- and reasoning-oriented heads and selectively enhances them under a minimal-editing principle.
 Unlike prior decoding-time or training-based approaches, our method is \emph{plug-and-play}, requiring no retraining or architectural changes.
 Furthermore, the method improves accuracy without introducing any discernible \emph{inference-time overhead}.
-Across diverse benchmarks, it delivers balanced gains on perception-heavy and reasoning-heavy tasks, confirming that targeted head control can mitigate hallucination without compromising efficiency.
 We believe this drop-in, cost-free intervention offers a practical path to more reliable and interpretable multimodal reasoning in the deployment stage.